apache/airflow/dev/README_RELEASE_AIRFLOW.md

 Hey fellow Airflowers,

 I have cut Airflow ${VERSION}.
-This email is calling a vote on the release, which will last for 72 hours, from Friday, October 8, 2021 at 4:00 pm UTC until Monday, October 11, 2021 at 4:00 pm UTC, or until 3 binding +1 votes have been received.
+This email is calling a vote on the release, which will last at least 72 hours, from Friday, October 8, 2021 at 4:00 pm UTC until Monday, October 11, 2021 at 4:00 pm UTC, and until 3 binding +1 votes have been received.

 https://www.timeanddate.com/worldclock/fixedtime.html?msg=8&iso=20211011T1600&p1=1440